 - The address to use: email@example.com

-We receive far more applications than we are able to fund and requests can still be refused despite meeting the criteria.
-If you have been refused funding, allow at least 12 months to elapse before re-applying to the Foundation.
+- If you have been refused funding, allow at least 12 months to elapse before re-applying to the Foundation.

-- Organisations enjoying widespread public support and recognition
+- Organisations enjoying widespread support

 - General charity appeals